Homework Tips and Suggestions

 Suggestions for supporting your child as a reader:

-• Talk, talk, talk to him about his reading.
+• Talk, talk, talk to them about their reading.
 Show an interest and ask questions without quizzing.

-• Help him develop a reading life that is unique.
-He should not be reading what you read or what his siblings read in the past.
-He may, of course, but students need to evolve into independent readers and the pressure to read recommended books can sometimes get in the way.
+• Help them develop a reading life that is unique.
+They should not be reading what you read or what their siblings have read in the past.
+They may, of course, but students need to evolve into independent readers and the pressure to read recommended books can sometimes get in the way.

-• Let her read comics, joke books, magazines, and other types of texts that are out there, especially if she shows an interest in them.
+• Let them read comics, joke books, magazines, and other types of texts that are out there, especially if they show an interest in them.
 Novels are great, but are just one type of text and can be very difficult for many emergent readers.
 Most of what adults read are short texts.

 • Encourage reading even when it is not for homework.
-Expect that he take a text on trips and reads over the weekend and on vacations.
+Expect that they take a text on trips and read over the weekend and on vacations.

 • Get that library card and make the trip!